 Download a free eviction notice customized for Iowa state law below in MS Word (.docx) or Adobe PDF format.

 30-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month lease and that they must prepare to leave your property.
 In Iowa, landlords must give tenants 30 days’ notice to move out if they’re on a month-to-month lease.
-If the tenant doesn’t move out within 30 days, you may take legal action.
+You may take legal action if the tenant doesn’t move out within 30 days.

 7-Day Notice to Quit for Non-Compliance: Use this notice to begin evicting a tenant if they’ve broken the terms of your lease.
 In Iowa, landlords must give tenants seven days’ notice before the eviction process can proceed in court.
 In that time, tenants may have the option to fix (or “cure”) the problem if it’s their first time causing this problem.
 However, if they repeat the same violation within six months, the landlord has the right to terminate the lease and forcibly evict the tenant by court order.